Oztheproblem/mlflow/README.md

 3. Learned about **model lifecycle management** and MLflow’s upcoming migration from _stages_ → _tags_.
 4. Reinforced the concept of continuous delivery — pushing the best model forward while maintaining full version history.

+---

+---

 ### ⚙️ Lesson 12 — Serving & Live Predictions

-Goal: Deploy the best model from the registry and interact with it in real time.
+**Goal:** : Deploy the best model from the registry and interact with it in real time.

 ### 🔍 What I Did